mbasaglia/glaxnimate/docs/docs/manual/shapes.md

 Adds an outline to the other shapes in the same group.
 This can be changed using the [stroke style view](ui/docks.md#stroke).

+## Shape Modifiers

+### Trim Path

+{lottie:/examples/trim.json:512:512:/examples/trim.rawr}

+The Trim Path modifier is a powerful tool that allows you to trim shapes in your animation.
+It allows you to specify the start and end points of the trimming, giving you control over how much of the path is visible in your animation.

+There are no visible controls on the canvas but you can animate its properties in the timeline.

+### Repeater

+{lottie:/examples/repeater.json:512:512:/examples/repeater.rawr}

+The repeater allows you to multiply a shape and offset the transform of each copy.

+### Inflate / Deflate

+{lottie:/examples/inflate.json:512:512:/examples/inflate.rawr}

+This modifier inflates and deflates shapes like a balloon.

+### Offset Path

+{lottie:/examples/offset.json:512:512:/examples/offset.rawr}

+This modifier will offset the shape uniformly.

+### Zig Zag

+{lottie:/examples/zigzag.json:512:512:/examples/zigzag.rawr}

+Adds ripples along paths.

 ## Miscellaneous